-In our previous post, we have seen different locators, how to locate an element using ID and Name.
-In this post, we are going to another new locator by which we can find the element in a web page that’s is Class Name locator.
+In our previous post, we saw different locators for locating an element using ID and Name.
+In this post, we are going to another new locator by which we can find the element on a web page: the Class Name locator.
 You can check the implementation of the other locators by following the below links:

 Class Name Locator